IUSCA/IUSM-connectivity-pipeline/README.md

 # IUSM-connectivity-pipeline

+## NOTE: This is legacy version of the IU School of Medicine Connectivity Pipeline dependent on Matlab.
+A refactored version of this pipeline written in Python and Bash is available here: https://github.com/IUSCA/IUSM-ConnPipe

 ## Contributors:
    * Evgeny Chumin, Indiana University School of Medicine, 2020
    * Andrea Avena Koenigsberger, IU SCA, 2020